roblevintennis/guest-posts/css-tricks-5-gotchas-getting-svgs-into-production/article.md

 <p data-height="268" data-theme-id="0" data-slug-hash="raBZvv" data-default-tab="result" data-user="roblevin" class='codepen'>See the Pen <a href='http://codepen.io/roblevin/pen/raBZvv/'>Inline SVG Fill and Stroke </a> by Rob Levin (<a href='http://codepen.io/roblevin'>@roblevin</a>) on <a href='http://codepen.io'>CodePen</a>.</p>
 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>

+To my mind, only being able to style the SVG directly (and not the cloned instance), is less than ideal.
+Therefore, my recommendation would be to avoid exporting strokes alltogether when you're going to be using inline SVG and cloned instances unless you have a really good reason to do so.
+If you already have artwork that has strokes defined, you can always convert those to paths via something like *Outline Stroke*.

+Another consideration, is If you're using a post-processing library such as [grunt-svgstore](https://github.com/FWeinb/grunt-svgstore) to cleanup fills and strokes.
+In this case, your resulting SVG may not have explicit fill or stroke attributes and only path information left in the definition file that gets created.
+In this case, you definitely want to convert any strokes to paths or risk losing those visible lines alltogether.

+So the takeaway is that you'll need to make a decision with the designer, as to whether you want all fills and strokes to be completely controlled via CSS–in which case you should just use paths with transparent fills and strokes (or black fills if you'd like them kept around for reference)–or, does it make more sense to start with sensible defaults, and then use CSS to override these as needed.
+If you're using inline SVG and plan to style to cloned instances (not directly to the SVG), my recommendation is to just use paths.

 ## Gotcha Three: Achieving Color Variation